maurice-daly/DriverAutomationTool/README.md

 Welcome to the new home of the SCConfigMgr Driver Automation Tool.

+FAQ
+Q Can you please add model x to the list
+A The manufacturer provides the model listings for Dell, Lenovo and HP.
+For Microsoft I am manually adding them, so in that instance yes.

 All source code and installers will be maintained here from 11-March-2020.

     Version history: